penninesoaringclub/newsletter/content/posts/2025-05/index.md

 First ever XC?
 Smashed a PB?
 Took part in a comp?
 Let us know and get a shout out in the newsletter.
 Nominate your mates if they won't do it themselves.

 **Top Tips**
 Spotted a bargain?
-Got a great travel tip?
+Got a travel tip?
 Know how to make Bluetooth connections work on an iPhone?
 Share your best ideas.

 Send submissions on these or anything else you'd like to see featured to [editor@penninesoaringclub.org.uk](mailto:editor@penninesoaringclub.org.uk).
 You can also drop them over using the [web form](https://docs.google.com/forms/d/e/1FAIpQLSd3NJQKlmLjjlh-nZGQKaeXzN6dSSL2PHzKRXFYAy_Bw7SC9w/viewform?usp=sf_link) or message [Neil](https://t.me/NeilCharles) on Telegram.